Zwemvest/QuestForTheFrozenFlame/docs/Backstory/Places/Realm-of-the-Mammoth-Lords.md

 ---
 Tag: Place,Region
+alias: Realm of the Mammoth Lords
 ---
 # Realm of the Mammoth Lords
 ![[realm of the mammoth lords.webp]]
-Often simply called “the Realm,” this geographic region between the witch-ruled nation of [[Irrisen]] to the west and the demon-plagued [[Worldwound|Sarkoris Sca  [[orc]] to the east lacks definable borders.
+Often simply called “the Realm,” this geographic region between the witch-ruled nation of [[Irrisen]] to the west and the demon-plagued [[Worldwound|Sarkoris Scar]] to the east lacks definable borders.
 The people of the Realm roam the broad span of tundra and mountains and consider the whole of the natural world their home.

-Though [[Mammoth-Lord]] [[following]]s are the most common  form of society in the Realm of the Mammoth Lords, other types of societies exist as well, such as the permanent mountain encampment called [[Hillcross]], where many followings go to trade or negotiate treaties.
+Though [[Mammoth-Lord]] [[following]]s are the most common  form of society in the [[Realm-of-the-Mammoth-Lords]], other types of societies exist as well, such as the permanent mountain encampment called [[Hillcross]], where many followings go to trade or negotiate treaties.

 ## Geographical location
 The [Realm of the Mammoth Lords](https://pathfinderwiki.com/wiki/Realm_of_the_Mammoth_Lords) sits in the far north of [[Avistan]] wedged against the vast, icy nothingness of the [[Crown-of-the-World]].
 To its east lies the demon-infested wasteland of the [[Worldwound]], while it shares its western border with icy queendom of [[Irrisen]].
 The [[orc]]s make frequent raids from the [[Hold-of-Belkzen]] to the south in order to capture megafauna to use in their war machines.